PluralKit/PluralKit/docs/content/user-guide.md

 *:warning: This only works on your last message, or a message sent within the last 1 minute.*

+*:warning: This does not work on a message you sent as your actual user account (i.e. one you didn't proxy).*

 #### Deleting messages
 To delete a PluralKit-proxied message, react to it with the `:x:` :x: emoji.